Binaural music for ADHD and sleep problems

 The measurement results show:

-• Alpha music caused an overall increase in the level of alpha frequencies.
+- Theta music did not increase the level of theta frequencies.

 ATTENTION: This study of a single person on a single day with binaural music from YouTube in no way satisfies any scientific requirements.
 This would require the measurement of a large number of test subjects with music that they have created themselves according to specific standards.
 Unfortunately, we are unable to do this due to our limited resources.